linzhi2013/gbseqextractor/README.md

 # gbseqextractor

+# updates
+version 20201128:
+        Now we can handle compounlocation (feature location with "join")!

 ## 1 Introduction

 `gbseqextractor` is a tool to extract any CDS or rNRA or tRNA DNA sequences of genes from Genbank file. with `Biopython` (http://www.biopython.org/)